tu-studio/wonder/docs/index.md

-# Welcome to WONDER Lite
+# **WONDER**
-**WONDER** - Wave field synthesis Of New Dimensions of Electronic music in Realtime
+**Wave field synthesis Of New Dimensions of Electronic music in Realtime**

-WONDER Lite is a stripped down version of the original *WONDER* suite.

-This package contains the following components of WONDER:
+*WONDER* is a software suite for using Wave Field Synthesis originally developed by the Audiocommunication Group at TU Berlin.

+The *WONDER* suite is composed of the following components:

 - **libwonder**: Library
 - **cwonder**: Managing Application
 - **twonder**: Rendering Application
+- **jfwonder**: Time Provider
 - **xwonder**: GUI Control Application (needs some work)